wutka/kim1-emulator/README.md

 register on the 6530 has a 0 in that bit position.
 When a key is not pressed, bits 0-6 of the SAD will all be 1.
 Bit 7 of the SAD indicates whether or not there is a bit waiting from the serial port.
-Since I am not emulating the serial port right now, I keep this bit at 1, meaning there is no incoming serial data.
+This bit is 0 when there is a serial character ready for the KIM-1 to read.

 The keys for each row are: